 Inflation in the costs of water

-The cost of water apparently decreased slightly over the ten year period of 1953-1962, so slightly that it may have been the 'noise in the system'.
-I remember that water was regarded then as an essential that people shouldn't have to pay for by volume used
+The cost of water apparently decreased slightly over the ten-year period of 1953-1962, so slightly that it may have been the 'noise in the system'.
+I remember that water was regarded then as essential, so that people didn't have to pay for it by how much they used.

-I felt that the inflation in housekeeping costs (ie for food and cleaning) might be somewhat generalisable across households, but that it would need to be averaged out for a single adult individual.
-Yet some of the household could be children, and tastes in food and money available would vary from one household to another.
+Housekeeping costs (ie for food and cleaning) could be somewhat generalisable across households, although households did vary in size, and tastes in food and available money would have varied from one household to another.
 Yet here is the data for what it is worth for my father's family.

 Costs of common items in 1961